ezflashiv/EZ-Flash-IV-Client-2014/MP3-Streaming-from-FreeBSD-server.md

 - Start daemon `/usr/local/etc/rc.d/icecast2 start`

-- Test by browsing to `http://IP:PORT`
+- Verify that Icecast2 is working by browsing to `http://IP:PORT`